 What Are the Causes of PAT?

-Some people do not experience signs or symptoms of PAT, while others may notice:
+Some people don’t experience signs or symptoms of PAT, while

 In rare cases, PAT may cause:

 How Is PAT Diagnosed?

 Your doctor may recommend an electrocardiogram (ECG) test to help

 diagnose PAT.
 An ECG test measures the electrical activity in your heart.
 Your

 doctor will ask you to lie down and will then attach a number of electrodes to

 your chest, arms, and legs.
 You will need to remain still and hold your breath

 for just a few seconds.
 It’s important to try to stay still and relaxed, as

 even a slight movement can affect the results.